TRASAL/dadafits/README.md

 scale = 2.0 * std
 ```

+Combined, the downsampling and compression achieve a reduction in data size of a factor ~140 compared to the
+filterbank output format (See also [dadafilterbank](https://github.com/AA-ALERT/dadafilterbank)).
+A factor 20 is achieved from the reduction in time and frequency resolution, another factor 7 by 1-bit compression.

 # Synthesized beams

 The tied-array beams can be combined to form synthesized beams; providing more accurate localisation.